Day Eight: ¿Y Si Me Suelto?

 Standing in the doorway, I became aware that thresholds rarely announce themselves dramatically.
 More often they appear as ordinary architectural spaces: tiled floors, wooden railings, a partially open door.
 Yet these are the sites where integration begins.
 The work is no longer only about being away.
 It is about what is brought forward.

 This image marks that pause.
-The moment of standing still long enough to recognise that something meaningful has occurred, and that it can be carried, carefully, into what comes next.
+The moment of standing still long enough to recognize that something meaningful has occurred, and that it can be carried, carefully, into what comes next.

 Photo Credit: Amy Tucker, January 2026